 - What their needs are and what content they might be looking

 3. Existing content and SEO audit

 If you’ve already been creating content, carry out an audit of what you have so far.
 Which, if any, of your audiences is this content relevant for?
 What pieces were most popular?
-Also review competitor’s content.
-What are they writing about which you aren’t?
-Can you see any blogs / posts that readers have engaged more in?
+Also, review competitor’s content.
+What are they writing about that you aren’t?
+Can you see any blogs/posts that readers have engaged more in?

-This will help in planning future content and understand which pieces, if any, can be repurposed.
+This will help in planning future content and understanding which pieces, if any, can be repurposed.

 You should also incorporate an SEO audit on your site to identify any technical SEO issues occurring on your existing posts that can be rectified.